 Making Your Salad More Filling

-Turn your 400-calorie salad into a meal that keeps you full and energized.
-Additions like whole grains, legumes, and healthy fats boost flavor and satisfaction.
-They do this without going over the calorie limit, making every bite satisfying.
+Make your 400-calorie salad a filling meal that keeps you powered up.
+Add whole grains, legumes, and healthy fats to increase flavor and satisfaction.
+They satisfy themselves with every bite while remaining under the calorie limit of the day.

 Adding Whole Grains for Satiety